r1b/dicom-fuzz/README.md

 ### Method

-1. Remove PixelData and OverlayData.
+1. Remove `PixelData` and `OverlayData` tags.
 We don't care about how third-party libraries parse imaging data - we just want to hit the parser.
 This also significantly reduces the size of the testcases.

 ```bash
 dcmodify -ea PixelData -ea OverlayData $INPUT_TESTCASES/*.dcm